Our Commitment to Sustainability

 The Sixth District also has a Green Team made up of employee volunteers who focus on educating other employees on sustainability topics as well as developing solutions for reducing energy and water use across the District.

-In 2013, the Atlanta headquarters earned Leadership in Energy & Environmental Design (LEED) Gold certification for existing buildings, the second highest level of LEED certification.
+In 2018, the Atlanta headquarters earned Leadership in Energy & Environmental Design (LEED) Platinum certification for existing buildings, the highest level of LEED certification, making it the first building to earn LEED Platinum in the Federal Reserve System.
 This LEED certification was conferred because of the building's efficient use of energy and water and because of the healthy work environment it affords employees.
 Many Bank employees use public transportation to travel to and from work or have flexible work arrangements, which reduce the environmental impact of their daily commutes.
 Administered by the U.S. Green Building Council (USGBC), LEED certification is the world's best-known green building certification.

 The success of the sustainability and building efficiency program at the Atlanta headquarters is the subject of a recent online case study published by Midtown Alliance, a nonprofit coalition of Atlanta business and community leaders.
 The study, the first in Midtown Alliance's new "Sustainability Snapshot" series of case studies, features a video with Atlanta Fed employees.